Ryanfsdf/rhythm-tetris/README.md

 - Clap 2 Drop:
   Clapping or making sudden noises drops the pieces
 - Play 2 Music:
-  Pieces drop to the beat of your music
+  Pieces drop to the beat of music (from file)
 - Louder and Faster:
   Pieces drop faster depending on the loudness of the environment

 Controls:

- CLAP: Drop Piece All the Way
+ CLAP: Instantly Drop Piece

  Left/Right Arrow Keys: Move Left/Right